Wanglei123SJTU/Wanglei123SJTU.github.io/_pages/about.md

 You can find my CV here: [Lei's Curriculum Vitae](../Lei_CV_latex.pdf).

 Hello!
-I'm a third-year undergraduate student from Department of Industrial Engineering & Management, Shanghai Jiao Tong University.
+I'm a fourth-year undergraduate student from Department of Industrial Engineering & Management, Shanghai Jiao Tong University.
 I am majoring in Industrial Engineering and minoring in Finance.

 I am very fortunate to be advised by [Prof. Ye](https://zikunye.com/) & [Prof. Mizik](https://foster.uw.edu/faculty-research/directory/natalie-mizik/) from Marketing at the Michael G. Foster School of Business, University of Washington in Seattle.
 Since May 2024, I have been working under professors' guidance.